tarantool/doc/doc/reference/reference_sql/sql-features.rst

         *   -   E021-05
             -   OCTET_LENGTH
             -   ``SELECT octet_length(s1) FROM t;``
-            -   Fail.
-There is no such function.
+            -   No. There is no such function.
         *   -   E021-06
             -   SUBSTRING function
             -   ``SELECT substring(s1 FROM 1 FOR 1) FROM t;``
-            -   Fail.
-There is no such function.
+            -   No. There is no such function.
 There is a function :ref:`SUBSTR(x,n,n) <sql_function_substr>`, which is okay.
         *   -   E021-07
             -   Character concatenation